rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/3-output-bindings/Readme.md

-# Handle Output Bindings
+# Handling Output Bindings

+This section contains an [imperative code base][output-bindings.start.component.ts] for you to refer to and a quick tutorial on how to set up and use output bindings reactively.

 ---

 ## React to state changes from child components

-In this example we use an expand-panel to display the list.
+In this example, we will be using an expansion panel to display a list.
-We identify its' open and close state as part of the components' state.
+For the purpose of this tutorial, we identify the panel's open and close states as part of the component's state.
-We also have to forward the changes to the components `listExpandedChange` output binding.
+We will also have to forward the changes to the component's `listExpandedChange` output binding.

-As connecting Observables to the state is a very essential part, there is a method on the service, that deals with this specific case.
+As it is essential to connect Observables to the state, there is a service method that deals with this specific case.

-The method gets called `connect` and is able to assign values from an Observable in 3 different ways to the component state.
+This method is called `connect`, and it can assign values from an Observable to the component's state in 3 different ways.

 One way of using it is passing an Observable of type `Partial<ComponentState>` to the `connect` method directly.

-We already have a subject for the user interaction with the open/closed state called `listExpandedChanges`.
-It next the new state whenever we click the expand-panel.
+When choosing this way of connecting an Observable to the component's state, we will also need a subject called `listExpandedChanges` whose job is to ensure stable user interaction with the open/closed state.
+This way, whenever we click the expansion panel, the subject generates a new state using the `next` method.

-We can use connect with multiple overloads.
-Here the best usage would look like this:
+We can generally use `connect` with multiple different overloads.
+In our case, however, the best use case scenario would look like this:
 ```typescript
 constructor() {
   // ...